Policies

 Line of Authority:

-Responsible administrator and office: Director of Business and Support Services
+Responsible administrator and office: Associate Vice-Chancellor for Business Support Services

 Contact Information: 417-255-7258 or CrockettOaks@MissouriState.edu